spaceandtimelabs/sxt-proof-of-sql-sdk/README.md

 ## Getting an API Key

-To obtain an API key for accessing SxT services, please visit the [Space and Time Studio](https://docs.spaceandtime.io/docs/accreditation-use-api-keys).
+To obtain an API key for accessing SxT services, please refer to the [Space and Time docs](https://docs.spaceandtime.io/docs/accreditation-use-api-keys).

 ## License